nazrawimedhin/sorting_algorithms/README.md

 # 0x1B.
 C - Sorting algorithms & Big O

 ## Description

-This project is a partner project part of the curriculum of Holberton School.
+This project is a partner project part of the curriculum of ALX Holberton School.
 Its aim is to explore, learn and implement most well-known sorting algorithms.
 It's also about understanding the Big O notation of time complexity.
 These algorithms are implemented in C.

 ## Table of contents

 Files | Description
 ----- | -----------
 [sort.h](./sort.h) | Header file containing all the function prototypes and data structures for this project